brson/being-rust/outline.md

 - Why did you quit Rust?

-## Anecdotes
+## Potential Anecdotes

 - First contributions to Rust
 - Converting from GC to lifetime-based memory management
 - Removal of the Rust runtime
 - Impostor syndrome and my first experiences on the Rust team
 - Creating multirust & rustup
-- Patrick and I creating Servo
+- Creating servo
 - f128
 - Embedded Rust, xargo, etc.
 - Failing as the Rust project lead